timdeschryver/eslint-plugin-ngrx/docs/rules/no-dispatch-in-effects.md

 ## Rule Details

-An effect should handle actions and map it to a singular action.
-Each effect should be clear and concise and must be readily understandable as to what it does affect.
-Dispatching from inside an effect instead (or together with) mapping it to a new a action can result in painfully hard-to-find bugs and is generally considered a bad practice.
+An effect should handle actions and map them to a singular action.
+Each effect should be clear and concise and must be understandable to what it does affect.
+Dispatching an action from inside an effect instead of (or together with) mapping it to an action can result in painfully hard-to-find bugs and is generally considered a bad practice.

 Examples of **incorrect** code for this rule: